shnupta/bric/README.md

-# Bric
+# bric
-Bric is a text editor based on kilo.
+bric is a text editor based on kilo.

-Bric does not depend on any library (not even curses).
+bric does not depend on any library (not even curses).
 It uses fairly standard VT100 (and similar terminals) escape sequences to write and read to and from the terminal.

 ### Installation: